Request a Note: How the Request Function Shapes X's Community Notes System: Discussion

-\textbf{Partisan selection biases between contributors and requestors.} Notably, the human-centered fact-checking approaches---whether expert-based or crowdsourced---cannot fully avoid political bias in the selection of targets~\cite{chuai2025political,pilarski2024community,shin2017partisan}.
-Our results reveal significant differences in how requestors and contributors approach political content and partisan cues.
+\textbf{Partisan asymmetries between requests and community notes.} Notably, the human-centered fact-checking approaches---whether expert-based or crowdsourced---cannot fully avoid political bias in the selection of targets~\cite{chuai2025political,pilarski2024community,shin2017partisan}.
+Our results reveal significant partisan asymmetries between reuqested posts and those that ultimately receive community notes.
 Previous work has shown that users preferentially challenge content authored by those with opposite partisan leanings, and Republicans are flagged more often than Democrats for sharing misinformation on \X's Community Notes~\cite{renault2025republicans,kuuse2025crowdsourced,allen2022birds}.
-Our findings echo this pattern: contributors are more likely than requestors to write notes on posts authored by Republicans, whereas requestors are comparatively more likely to surface posts authored by Democrats.
-This divergence raises an important interpretive challenge.
+Our findings echo this pattern: among requested posts, those authored by Republicans are more likely to receive community notes than those authored by Democrats.
+This asymmetry raises an important interpretive challenge.
 On the one hand, it may reflect partisan selection biases, with anonymized contributors and requestors each applying their own subjective judgments when deciding what to fact-check~\cite{martel2025political}.
 On the other hand, it could mirror underlying asymmetries in the misinformation landscape, where different political groups are disproportionately represented in the spread of misleading content.
-The coexistence of such tendencies highlights the complexity of maintaining balance and fairness in decentralized fact-checking systems like Community Notes.
+The coexistence of such tendencies highlights the complexity of maintaining balance and fairness in decentralized fact-checking systems like Community Notes program.

 \textbf{Response of top writers to requests.} Although the direct impact of the request feature on fostering note writing and coverage remains modest, requests appear to shift the attention of top writers: they are more likely to engage with political posts and focus on content with higher estimated misleadingness.
 By concentrating on posts with greater misinformation potential, request-fostered notes from top writers are evaluated as more helpful and less polarized than other notes on requested posts.
 In this sense, contributors play a crucial role as gatekeepers, directing community fact-checking toward high-risk content.